 The site is assessed as having low suitability for foraging and commuting bats and suitability for breeding birds.
-Any adverse impacts of the proposals have been identified and appropriate mitigation measures proposed including sensitive lighting schemes and timings of the works and the provision of bat and bird boxes.
+There is a single potential adverse impact as a result of the proposal; a minor loss of bird nesting habitat, which will be compensated through sensitive timing of works and the provision of nest boxes on the new warehouse building.